When I first read about carotenoids, I remember the carrot oil-based day cream I’d bought from Burt’s Bees:

 It’s the media that got us believing that all those swanky beauty brands (with a long list of chemicals!!!) are good for us when actually they are not.

-When my father got cancer in 2008, my first instinct was to build up/maintain his immune system because I remember one of my uncles (himself a cancer survivor) sharing with me that:
+When my father was diagnosed with cancer in 2008, my first instinct was to build up/maintain his immune system because I remember one of my uncles (himself a cancer survivor) sharing with me that:

 “When chemotherapy and radiotherapy kill the cancer cells in your body, they also kill the healthy cells.
 This is why it’s important to BUILD up the immune system after cancer treatment.”